Huertz/interview/big-o/big-o.md

 - Evaluate the time complexity and space complexity
 - Describe what algorithm is

+# Who cares

+- It's important to have a preceise vocabulary to talk about how our code performs
+- Useful for discussing trade-offs between different approaches
+- When your code slows down or crashes, indentifying parts of the code that are inefficient can help us find pain points in our applications
+- It comes up in interviews

+# What does better mean

+- Faster?
+- Less memory-intensive?
+- More readable?

+# The problem with time

+- Different machines will record different times
+- The same machine will record different times
+- For fast algorithms, speed measurements may not be precise enough

+# Big O

+- Big O Notation is a way to formalize fuzzy counting

 # Big O Cheat Sheet:

 - Big O(1) Constant- no loops